 Non-asset-based freight brokers

-A non-asset-based freight broker is the go-between business that connects the shipper with the motor carrier.
+A non-asset-based freight brokerage is the go-between business that connects the shipper with the motor carrier.
 This kind of broker does not own their own equipment, but they will have a network of carriers and partners that they can call on with the right equipment in the right place.
 They take care of all the logistics involved in moving freight from one point to another.
 Shippers can count on established, reputable and successful non-asset-based freight brokers to have access to the trucks and trailers needed to move their freight.

 Some large asset-based freight brokers also have a non-asset-based brokerage division with its own network of carriers and customers.